 Therefore, it won’t know if that info is still viable, or obsolete.

 ✓ Think about going to a school reunion.
-We probably expect classmates to look the same as they did when we last saw them (10, 20 years ago), or act the same, especially towards us, & may be shocked at the changes in them.
+We may unconsciously assume classmates will look the same as they did when we last saw them (10, 20 + years ago), OR to act the same, especially towards us, & may be shocked at the changes in them.
 Of course this isn’t logical, but….

-• things that often change, like prices & styles
+• that often change, like prices & styles

-• things that change more slowly, but steadily – like aging
+• that change more slowly, but steadily – like aging

-• things learned a long time ago, as in childhood.
-The further back the input, the more likely it’s not valid in the present, ✶ altho’ this doesn’t apply to everything, like moral values or spiritual truths
+• learned a long time ago, as in childhood.
+The further back the input, the more likely it’s not valid in the present, ✶altho’ this doesn’t apply to everything, like moral values or spiritual truths

 b.
 ACTIONS: The mechanical brain can’t alert us to which memories (experiences) are still valid – to be used as a basis for present behavior – & which ones are out-dated.
 So, our current reactions to circumstances are often founded on useless, maybe even dangerous, info.

 a.
-Sensory – When our senses are triggered by a stimulus, our brains briefly store the information for few seconds before it’s gone.
+Sensory – When our senses are triggered by a stimulus, our brain briefly stores the information for few seconds before it’s gone.
 It then has the option to process it through the memory banks or forget it.

-During sensory register it gathers info passively through visual & auditory cues -“iconic” & “echoic”.
+When registering sensory input, it gathers info passively through visual & auditory cues – “iconic” & “echoic”.

 b.
-Short-term – temporarily stores information when it is triggered by stimuli.
-It can only hold a maximum of 7 items at one time.
-It also has a time limit, which is usually between 10 seconds to a minute.
+Short-term – the brain temporarily stores information when it is triggered by stimuli.
+It can only hold a maximum of 7 items at a time, & also has a time limit for each, which is usually between 10 seconds to a minute.

-“Working memory” – info stored for the purpose of manipulating it, such as remembering a set of numbers while working on a math problem.
+“Working memory” – info stored for the purpose of using it, such as remembering a set of numbers while working on a math problem.

 c.
-Long-term – After passing through short-term areas, relevant info is moved to long-term storage.
-Now the brain is less likely to forget important details, but they can fade over time if we don’t refresh them.
+Long-term – After passing through short-term brain areas, relevant info is moved to long-term storage.
+Now we’re less likely to forget important details, but they can fade over time if we don’t refresh them.